-Her best friend, Linda White, was on a list at the daycare center as an emergency contact, and Linda’s dad, Ed White, picked me up when they couldn’t find someone else that late in the evening.
-He called the police, and a judge removed me from my Partin family’s custody, citing my parent’s intemperance, the inability to act with moderation or restraint, and a euphemism for physical abuse in response to injuries I had but don’t recall.
-Ed White volunteered to become my legal guardian, giving him authority to choose when Wendy and my dad saw me.
-For the next few years I knew him as my PawPaw.
+Her best friend, Linda White, was my emergency contact.
+The daycare center called Linda when Wendy failed to pick me up, and Linda’s dad, Ed White, took me home when they couldn’t find someone else that late in the evening.
+He called the police, and a judge removed me from my Partin family’s custody, citing Wendy’s intemperance and my dad’s disappearance and criminal history, and also because all Louisiana judges knew my Partin family well.
+The judge appointed Ed White as my legal guardian, giving him authority to choose when Wendy and my dad saw me.
+For the next few years, I knew Ed White as PawPaw.

 PawPaw was the most respected tree surgeon in southern Louisiana, and he worked mostly during summer insect season to protect old oak trees, and after the winter hurricane season to repair broken branches.
 During those seasons, he hired newly released male convicts and trained them to become landscapers or even tree surgeons.
 Off season, he ran the Baton Rouge franchise of Kelly’s Girls, a business that placed young, uneducated women in unskilled or secretarial jobs so they wouldn’t be dependent on people who may not treat them well.
-And he had a contract to deliver Baton Rouge telephone books every spring, and he paid young ladies to deliver them on their own schedule, so they could attend school or look after their children.
+Through Kelly Girls, he had a contract to deliver telephone books every spring, and he paid young ladies to deliver them on their own schedule so that they could attend school or look after their children.
 He’d lend them an old car, if they needed one to work for him.
-He showed young adults who didn’t have their own mentors how to earn their livelihood without a high school diploma.
-It makes sense that he’d know my parents and try to help all of us.
+He showed young adults who didn’t have their own mentors how to earn their livelihood without a high school diploma, and it makes sense that he’d meet my parents, Ed and Wendy Partin.

 My first memory of Wendy was when my hair was still growing out after my stay in Our Lady of the Lake Hospital.
-She and her friend Debbie showed up at PawPaw’s and loaded her car so full of bright yellow telephone books that I had to sit on the front seat’s center arm rest with books stacked behind me.
+She and her friend Debbie showed up at PawPaw’s and loaded Debbie’s car so full of bright yellow telephone books that I had to sit on the front seat’s center arm rest with books stacked behind me.
 Wendy drove, and Debbie chatted with me and asked to see my scar.
 I rotated my head, and Debbie inspected my scar and commented how brave I must have been.
 I agreed, and told her about the hospital and color television.
 We chatted back and forth about which cartoons I liked for a while, and I told her about Popeye, who looked and sounded like PawPaw – they even both smoked a lot, and PawPaw had been a sailor in WWII, too.
 It was only a coincidence that Popeye looked after Olive Oil’s baby, Sweet Pea, and protected them from the big Brutus; mostly, I liked the Popeye theme song every time he ate his spinach and grew bug enough to fight Brutus.

 I finished telling Debbie about Popeye, and she and Wendy began delivering phone books, picking up one from the back seat and carrying it to doorsteps in a neighborhood not too far from PawPaw’s.
-Soon there was enough space to sit on a small stack of them in the back seat, and Debbie rotated so she could see me and we could chat more about color television and Popeye and fishing and MawMaw’s cookies while Wendy drove us in and out of a few more neighborhoods.
+Soon there was enough space for me to sit on a small stack of them in the back seat, and Debbie rotated so she could see me and we could chat more about color television and Popeye and fishing and MawMaw’s cookies while Wendy drove us in and out of a few more neighborhoods.
 Wendy would interrupt us occasionally to point out all of the nice houses and their beautiful yards; it was springtime, just after winter hurricane season, and the azeleas were blooming bright red under the stately oaks with their dark green leaves with grey and black Spanish moss hanging down.
-When we stopped, she would pick an azelea and sniff it and hand it to Debbie and me to smell.
+When we stopped, Wendy would pick an azelea and sniff it and hand it to Debbie and me to smell.
 They smelled nice, but not nearly as nice as freshly baked chocolate chip cookies.

 When we ran out of telephone books, Wendy got back on on the interstate and Debbie pulled out a small bag, put it on her lap, and rolled a joint with almost as much deftness as my dad; though, in fairness, she wasn’t driving with her knee while rolling it.